MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/checklist.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-As you prepare and consider going live with your project on Power Pages there are many items to consider and plan for.

-Here are just a few areas to keep in mind:
+As you prepare and consider going live with your project on Power Pages, there are many items to consider and plan for.
+Here are a few areas to keep in mind:

  - Tidy up your site
- - Environment strategy
+ - Develop an environment strategy
  - Set up monitoring
- - Performance testing
+ - Do performance testing
- - Set up custom domain
+ - Set up a custom domain
  - Complete authentication setup
  - Assign licensing
  - Set up telemetry monitoring